Cataract Surgery: What to Expect

 Will I feel pain?

-Pain control is important for healing and a smooth recovery.
-You may have eye discomfort, sensitivity, or itchiness after your surgery, although cataract surgery usually has minimal pain.
-Contact your doctor if you are in pain despite following your treatment plan, because this may be a sign of a complication.
+You may have eye discomfort, sensitivity, or itchiness after your surgery.
+Although, cataract surgery usually has minimal pain.
+Contact your doctor if you are in pain despite following your treatment plan.
+This may be a symptom of a complication.

 When should I call my doctor?